 2 tablespoons chopped fresh parsley

-Heat the olive oil in a cast iron skillet over medium heat.
+Heat the olive oil in a cast-iron skillet over medium heat.
 Add the garlic and paprika and cook until soft, and just beginning to turn golden on the edges.
 Be careful not to burn the garlic!
-Add peppers, green onions and shrimp to the pan.
+Add peppers, green onions, and shrimp to the pan.
 Turn up the heat to medium-high.
-Toss the veggies and shrimp in the garlicky oil, until the shrimp turn pink and are cooked through, about 3 to 5 minutes.
+Toss the veggies and shrimp in the garlicky oil, until the shrimp turn pink and are cooked for about 3 to 5 minutes.
 Season with salt and pepper.
 Sprinkle with parsley and serve.